DavidHo666/w4156pj/README.md

 Project Description:

-This is an API service for formatting and managing posts for clients like StreetEasy.com, Instagram, Facebook Marketplace
+This is an API service for formatting and managing posts for clients like online Web Applications such as StreetEasy.com, Instagram and Facebook Marketplace.

 ## Platform & Framework